 When you think of travel to Jordan, you might think of the ancient city of Petra—and you're not the only one.
 In 2017, more than a half a million people visited this ancient Nabatean city and UNESCO World Heritage Site, and numbers are expected to continue climbing.

 While Petra is more than worth a visit on your next trip to Jordan, you shouldn't look past the treasures on offer in the country's underrated capital Amman.
-From ancient Roman architecture, to bustling markets and one of the world's most interesting falafel sandwiches, Amman is more than just a crash pad for the rest of Jordan.
+From ancient Roman architecture, to bustling markets, adventurous things, and one of the world's most interesting falafel sandwiches, Amman is more than just a crash pad for the rest of Jordan.

 Look Out on the City—and Back in Time